Lattice graph: Properties

 Every planar graph H is a minor of the h × h grid, where $h = 2|V(H)| + 4|E(H)|$.

 Grid graphs are fundamental objects in the theory of graph minors because of the grid exclusion theorem.
 They play a major role in bidimensionality theory.

 Other kinds

 A triangular grid graph is a graph that corresponds to a triangular grid.

 A Hanan grid graph for a finite set of points in the plane is produced by the grid obtained by intersections of all vertical and horizontal lines through each point of the set.

-The rook's graph (the graph that represents all legal moves of the rook chess piece on a chessboard) is also sometimes called the lattice graph, although this graph is strictly different than the lattice graph described in this article.
-The valid moves of fairy chess piece wazir form the square lattice graph.
+The rook's graph (the graph that represents all legal moves of the rook chess piece on a chessboard) is also sometimes called the lattice graph, although this graph is different from the lattice graph described here because all points in one row or column are adjacent.
+The valid moves of the fairy chess piece the wazir form a square lattice graph.